Visas and Health in Russia

 Health insurance in Russia

-Mondassur supports you in your choice of international health insurance by helping you compare the different offers on the market.
-Depending on your profile, we will be able to offer you different travel, international student and expatriate insurance packages.
+Mondassur can help you choose an international health insurance policy by helping you compare the different offers on the market.
+Depending on your profile, we can offer you different types oftravel insurance,international student insurance andexpatriate insurance.

-More travel advice for Russia
+Other travel tips for Russia